hexatomic/hexatomic/paper.md

 # Acknowledgements

 Hexatomic has been developed in the research project "A minimal infrastructure for the sustainable provision of extensible multi-layer annotation software for linguistic corpora".
 The project was funded under Deutsche Forschungsgemeinschaft's call "Research Software Sustainability", grant number 391160252, and ran from October 2018 until December 2021.
+Thomas Krause was also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – SFB 1412, 416591334.

 # References